 High costs of vaccine development result in premature abandonment of potentially useful products.
 It’s a terrible shame when the industry is producing the talent; yet, the financial support for their research is not always there.

 Inadequate access to vaccines in poorer countries, especially those for use against tropical diseases, means that viruses originating from these areas are hard to isolate.
 This only leads to a faster, more unpredictable spread; with the disease tending to be studied with a series of complex mutations.

 As shown by the list, there are a variety of issues at play in the industry today.
 So, it would be naive to assume that there is a one-size-fits-all approach to addressing these problem areas.
 Proposed solutions, as a result, fall into two categories: research solutions and financial solutions.

 Within this category, amongst the more technical solutions, is an evident need for wider public awareness of clinical research.
 Part of the solution also consists of monitoring the genetic variation of infectious organisms in our community.
-This means that, in order for researchers to accurately assess the health of the wider community, we should all regularly take part in clinical studies.
-Remember that ‘herd immunity’ only works when we know the majority of the flock are actually immune to the disease.
+This means that, in order for research sites to accurately assess the health of the wider community, we should all regularly take part in clinical studies.
+Remember that ‘herd immunity’ only works when we know the majority of the flock are actually immune to disease.

 These proposals, while equally complex in practical application, are the result of common sense.
 It is clear that more investment is needed in vaccine research.
-The increasing marketization of vaccine development has meant that many research companies must now work to make a profit in order to survive, which puts the research at the heart of a project at risk of exterior financial stresses.
+The increasing marketisation of vaccine development has meant that many research sites must now work to make a profit in order to survive, which puts the clinical research at the heart of a project at risk of exterior financial stresses.
 Private philanthropy has, thus, played a major role in providing the essential funding for researchers; but, while this has been effective in a multitude of ways, support can sometimes depend on a lengthy and complex application process that, as a result, disadvantages smaller, less-established companies.